FoolCode/SphinxQL-Query-Builder/README.md

 	$result = $query->execute();

-It connects at the first use you make of it, so when `Sphinxql::select()` is called.

-If can also use this as non-static by calling `$sq = Sphinxql::forgeFromDefault();`.
+To use it non-statically, the following `$sq = Sphinxql::forgeFromDefault();` will return the object.

 #### Non-static uses custom connection

 This is to be used when there's multiple servers to connect to.
+You can use it in conjunction with the static version.

 	$sq = Sphinxql::forge('yourhost.com', 9348, 'charset' = 'utf8)
 	$query = $sq->select('column_one', 'column_two')